lee2sman/nosebook/index.md

   {% endfor %}
 </ul>

-Feel free to write with any responses or share links to your own writing online.
+<em>Feel free to write me with any responses or share links to your own writing or projects online.</em>